Pravasi Bharatiyas are 'brand ambassadors' of India on foreign soil: Modi

 Prime Minister Narendra Modi on Monday described Pravasi Bhartiyas as the "brand ambassadors" of India on foreign soil and said they have a significant place in the journey of the country as it enters the 'Amrit kaal' of the next 25 years.

-He was speaking after inaugurating the 17th edition of the Pravasi Bharatiya Divas convention in Madhya Pradesh's Indore city.
+Speaking after inaugurating the 17th edition of the Pravasi Bharatiya Divas convention in Madhya Pradesh's Indore city, Modi also referred to India's G20 Presidency this year and said it is being seen as a big opportunity to tell the world about the country.

+President of the Republic of Suriname Chandrikapersad Santokhi was the special guest of honour and Guyana President Mohamed Irfaan Ali was the chief guest at the event.

-"I consider Pravasi Bharatiyas as brand ambassadors of India on foreign soil.
+"I consider Pravasi Bharatiyas as brand ambassadors and 'rashtra doot' of India on foreign soil.
 Your role is diverse.
 You are the brand ambassador for yoga, Ayurveda, cottage industry, handicrafts and also millets," Modi said.

+The nation has entered the Amrit kaal of the next 25 years.
+Our Pravasi Bharatiyas have a significant place in this journey.
+India's unique global vision and its important role in the global order will be strengthened by you, he said.

+Referring to the country's strengths, Modi said India not only has the capability of becoming a knowledge centre but also to become the skill capital, which can become the engine of development of the world.

 "The GenNext Pravasis are also curious to know about the country of their parents' origin," he said.